yuzhouguangc/yuguang_website/_news/announcement_workshop_1.md

 inline: true
 ---

-Our workshop Bridge-AI: from Climate Change to Health Equity is accepted by IJCAI2023!
+Our workshop Bridge-AI: from Climate Change to Health Equity is accepted by **IJCAI 2023**!